MonPower/LineIntegralConvolution-Processing/README.md

 Visualization Tool -- Processing

-This is a small project used to visualize the wind in Guam, wind.txt is the data set, Code folder composes different version of the code, and the image is small of the result
+This is a small project used to visualize the wind in Guam, which use the technique called Line integral convolution.

+wind.txt is the data set, Code folder composes different version of the code, and the image is small of the result